amoschou/polytonic-extension/README.md

 ## This version

 Polytonic Extension lacks features that would be expected from professional fonts, especially kerning, good hinting, and certain OpenType considerations (e.g. management of diacritics when uppercasing Greek, small caps).
 I use iota subscript everywhere, there is no provision for adscript.
-It is available in Regular, Medium, Semibold and Bold weights (and as a variable font), with no Italic style.
+It is available in Regular, Medium, Semibold and Bold weights (and as a variable font), with no Italic style (Italic fonts are provided here so the *Italic* button will continue to work in Word processers when typing in Latin, Cyrillic or monotonic Greek, they are functionally no different to the official STIX Two Text fonts).
 I may alter the fonts from time to time without notice, for example if I decide outlines need tweaking or I want to improve kerning.

 If STIX Two is ever updated to support polytonic Greek, [which is quite possible](https://github.com/stipub/stixfonts/issues/146), then my modified version will become obsolete.